 The country of Bosnia and Herzegovina occupies 12 mi / 19 km of coastline, splitting mainland Croatia into two parts.

 Border control was a piece of cake.
-Our bus pulled up to the kiosk and an officer boarded the bus and checked our passports.
-After all passports were verified, we were on our way.
+Our bus pulled up to the kiosk, and an officer boarded the bus and checked our passports.
+After all of the passports were verified, we were on our way.
 The stop took about 10 minutes.

 We arrived at the main bus station in Split at 12:30pm and immediately sprinted across the road to the catamaran/ferry ticket kiosk.
 Our goal was to get tickets for the 2pm catamaran to Hvar Town on the island of Hvar.

 We failed.
 The catamaran was sold out.
 Sigh.

 Our only option was to take the 3pm ferry to Stari Grad on the island of Hvar.
 This was undesirable because:

 - The ferry departed 1 hour later than the catamaran